 What business does Simplot frequent?
 He loves Copper Star Coffee and Figs Home & Garden, a furniture store with global imports, along with Off Chute Too for funky personal toys and cards, and Wag N’ Wash for the pet set.

-The prominence of the district is especially gratifying to Justin Owen, executive director of Phoenix Pride.
+The prominence of the district is especially gratifying to Mike Fornelli, executive director of Phoenix Pride.

-Age wise, this is an equal opportunity gayborhood.
+From a generational standpoint, this is an equal opportunity gayborhood too.
 Charlie’s, a country-themed nightclub, draws plenty of millennials to dance, while The Rock, a drag and cabaret room, has a loyal following of boomers.
-Stacy’s @ Melrose is the neighborhood's version of Cheers, a friendly neighborhood bar that’s equally inviting to straights.
+Stacy’s @ Melrose is the neighborhood's version of Cheers, a friendly neighborhood bar that’s equally inviting to everyone—including allies.

-Marshall Shore, Arizona’s self-proclaimed “hip historian,” has lived in the area for 17 years—“since before it was the gayborhood.”
+Marshall Shore, Arizona’s self-proclaimed “hip historian,” has lived in the area for 19 years—since "before it was the gayborhood.”
 He says the region's LGBTQ history dates back to First Nations people and the idea of two spirits.

 Like me, Shore loves Retro Ranch for their well-curated vintage furniture, housewares and clothing and “epic window displays.”
-Shore also recommends Zinnias at Melrose, the largest mall in Central Phoenix with a wide-range of items, and Sweet Salvage, a “once-a month shabby chic extravaganza that brings people in from across the Valley of the Sun.”
+Shore also recommends Michael Todd’s Treasures, where a deceptively modest storefront opens up to a “Tardis” of vintage art, furniture and decor, as well as Sweet Salvage, a “once-a month shabby chic extravaganza that brings people in from across the Valley of the Sun.”

 And when you need to refuel, Shore suggests The Refuge as “a great place to grab coffee or a bite to eat and rest up for the many shops along the Melrose Curve, our antique alley and the best place to find shops selling mid-century and other eclectic treasures.”